Read an overview of our Public Art Program here.

 Installed in 2019, Continuity is the Arts Council’s first installation of abstract art.
 The carved California Black Granite, organic shape, and viewing portal work in perfect unison with the surrounding architecture and landscape.
 It also marks a great resting point along the future town-wide connector trail.
 See more of Winslow’s work at his website.

 At 13 feet high and over 2000 pounds, Menhir is a formidable installation of steel and stone.
-Installed at the roundabout in 2006, Menhir has seen Big Sky literally grow around it.
-For years it was a lonely sentinel in a field of sage and is currently in storage awaiting installation in a new location on the future sculpture trail.
+Originally installed at the roundabout in 2006, Menhir has seen Big Sky literally grow around it.
+Now it has settled in its new home, in a pocket park with a stunning view of Lone Peak, outside of BASE Community Center on the NE corner of Simkins Drive and Aspen Leaf.

 A loving memorial to Big Sky’s Mitch and Janet Simkins, the Memorial Fountain is an intersection of artistry and functionality.
 Mitch Billis’s cleverly designed fountain dispenses water to people and their pets.
 This sculpture can be found near the playground in the Town Center Plaza.
 The location suits the artist, whose work is often inspired by the wonderful perspective of children.